 (iii) Lead to a credential, such as a high school diploma, certificate, or college degree, signifying satisfactory completion of the educational program.

 (iv) Include an academic skills program, which allows personnel to upgrade their reading, writing, computation, and communication abilities in support of academic skills and military occupations and careers.
-Academic skills programs may include English as a Second Language and basic science.
+Academic skills programs may include English as a Second Language, mathematics and basic science.

-(v) Include programs and college offerings that support findings from periodic needs assessments conducted by the appropriate installation official (normally the Education Services Officer) for programs provided on the installation.
-The installation needs assessment process is used to determine such items as staffing requirements, course offerings, size of facilities, funding, or other standards for delivery of educational programs.
-Duplication of course offerings on an installation should be avoided.
-However, the availability of similar courses through correspondence or electronic delivery shall not be considered duplication.
+(v) Include programs and college offerings that support findings from periodic needs assessments conducted by the appropriate DoD installation official (normally the Education Services Officer) for programs provided on the DoD installation.
+The DoD Start Printed Page 27744installation needs assessment process is used to determine such items as staffing requirements, course offerings, size of facilities, funding, or other standards for delivery of educational programs.
+Duplication of course offerings on a DoD installation should be avoided.
+However, the availability of similar courses through correspondence or electronic delivery will not be considered duplication.

-(vi) Be described in a publication or on-line source that includes on-installation educational programs, programs available at nearby installations, and colleges and universities nearby the installation.
+(vi) Be described in a publication or on-line source that includes on-installation educational programs, programs available at nearby DoD installations, and colleges and universities nearby the DoD installation.

-(2) Each Military Service, in cooperation with community educational service providers, shall provide support essential to operating effective education programs.
+(2) Each Military Service, in cooperation with community educational service providers, will provide support essential to operating effective education programs.
 This support includes:

 (i) Adequate funds for program implementation, administration, and TA.

-(iii) Adequate and appropriate classroom, laboratory, and office facilities and equipment, including computers.
+(iii) Adequate and appropriate classroom, laboratory, and office facilities and equipment, including computers to support local needs.

-(iv) Access to telecommunications networks, computers, and libraries at times convenient to active duty personnel.
+(iv) Access to telecommunications networks, computers, and physical or online libraries at times convenient to active duty personnel.

-(3) In operating its programs, each Military Service shall:
+(3) In operating its programs, each Military Service will:

-(i) Provide to newly assigned personnel, as part of their orientation to each new installation or unit of assignment for Reserve component personnel, information about voluntary education programs available at that installation, unit, or State for RC personnel.
+(i) Provide to newly assigned personnel, as part of their orientation to each new DoD installation or unit of assignment for RC personnel, information about voluntary education programs available at that DoD installation, unit, or State for RC personnel.

 (ii) Maintain participants' educational records showing education accomplishments and educational goals.